 This watercolour – St Michael & All Angels Bedford Park 1881 – is by F Hamilton Jackson, once principal of the Bedford Park School of Art and one of the first two churchwardens at St Michael’s.
 It was given to the Bedford Park Society by two local residents, Andrew and Hanna Alers Hankey.
 The Society has kindly given permission for it to be shown here.
 Membership of the Society costs £15 for a household (two people), £10 for a single.
 Cheques to the Membership Secretary, the Bedford Park Society, 68 Esmond Road, W4 1JF; or you can join at the Society’s Green Days stall in June, when committee members are on hand to answer any questions.

 This year, St Michael & All Angels is celebrating 140 years serving Christ in the community – twice the ‘three score years and ten’ which are ‘the days of our years’, according to the King James Bible.
 On January 31st 1879, the line drawing below, showing Richard Norman Shaw’s design for the church, appeared in Building News.
 It was drawn by the publication’s editor, Maurice Adams, one of the main architects of Bedford Park and the other churchwarden at St Michael & All Angels when it opened, alongside F Hamilton Jackson.
+The present church’s foundation stone was laid on May 31st, 1879 and the building was consecrated by the Bishop of London the following year, on April 17th 1880.

 You can read more about the history of St Michael & All Angels, and see more pictures, on St Michael’s World War 1 Project website, the Victorian Web website and the Bedford Park page of this website.